Home / Resource Center / Manufacturing Experts Interview with Bob Yancey by Jiga

 Adar Hay

 Co-Founder and CEO of Jiga.
 Adar is a tech industry revenue leader with vast experience in product and marketing management.
-He's driving Jiga's mission to make parts sourcing frictionless.
+He's driving Jiga's mission to help build better products through transparent and efficient collaboration.

 Actionable bits of content on procurement and supply chains, straight to your inbox